napalm-automation/napalm/README.md

 Thanks
 ======

-This project was founded by David Barroso as part of [Spotify][spotify] and Elisa Jasinska as part of [BigWave IT][bigwave].
+This project is maintained by David Barroso, Mircea Ulinic, and Kirk Byers and a set of other contributors.

 Originally it was hosted by the [Spotify][spotify] organization but due to the many contributions received by third parties we agreed creating a dedicated organization for NAPALM and give a big thanks to [Spotify][spotify] for the support.

 [spotify]: http://www.spotify.com
 [bigwave]: http://bigwaveit.org/